 36 7730 Franchise Tax Board Minimum Franchise Tax(MFT) -50,000,000 The trailer bill language proposed expands the first-year exemption from the \$800 MFT to LLCs, Limited Partnerships, and Limited Liability Partnerships.
 Exemption would be applicable beginning Jan.
 1, 2021 and sunset on January 1, 2026.
 Proposal is intended to alleviate burdens on newly formed corporations.
 Impact on small businesses, however, is uncertain.
 Approve as proposed trailer bill language with the addition of a three-year sunset.
-37 7730 Franchise Tax Board Individual Shared Responsibility Penalty TBK Individual Shared Responsibility Penalty clean-up.
-Approve the trailer bill language proposal.
+Vote: Ayes 18, No 0 37 7730 Franchise Tax Board Individual Shared Responsibility Penalty TBK Individual Shared Responsibility Penalty clean-up.
+Vote: Ayes 13, No 5 Approve the trailer bill language proposal.
 38 7730 Franchise Tax Board Net Operating Loss (NOL) Suspension -1,800,000,000 Temporarily suspend the use of NOL deductions for taxpayers with business income in excess of \$1 million for 2020, 2021 and 2022.
 Approve proposed trailer bill language.
-39 7730 Franchise Tax Board Business Tax Credit Limitation -2,000,000,000 Temporarily limit the use of business incentive tax credits to offset no more than \$5 million in tax liability for 2020, 2021 and 2022.
+Vote: Ayes 13, No 5 39 7730 Franchise Tax Board Business Tax Credit Limitation -2,000,000,000 Temporarily limit the use of business incentive tax credits to offset no more than \$5 million in tax liability for 2020, 2021 and 2022.
 Approve placeholder trailer bill language.
-40 7730 Franchise Tax Board Earned Income Tax Credit 42,000,000 Extend CA EITC and Young Child Tax Credit eligibility to ITIN filers with at least one child six years of age or younger.
+Vote: Ayes 13, No 5 40 7730 Franchise Tax Board Earned Income Tax Credit 42,000,000 Extend CA EITC and Young Child Tax Credit eligibility to ITIN filers with at least one child six years of age or younger.
 Approve trailer bill language.
-41 7760 Department of General Services Office of Administrative Hearings - Cannabis 11,452,000 Approve as budgeted.
-42 7760 Department of General Services Transfer from the State Project Infrastructure Fund (3292) to the General Fund This proposal transfers \$754.2 million to the General Fund.
-Approve the May Revision proposal.
+Vote: Ayes 13, No 5 41 7760 Department of General Services Office of Administrative Hearings - Cannabis 11,452,000 Approve as budgeted.
+Vote: Ayes 13, No 5 42 7760 Department of General Services Transfer from the State Project Infrastructure This proposal transfers \$754.2 million to the General Fund.
+Approve the May Revision